seanpm2001/Learn/List/GitHub/Linguist/Unsupported/README.md

 - [ ] AssemblyScript
 - [ ] B
 - [ ] Blockly (basically just a JSON zip archive)
+- [ ] Bro (originally was partially recognized up until the past 3 days, at the same level as `Arduino` but now it is completely unrecognized, and works like `Fish` does and just redirects the inferred language to `Zeek`)
 - [ ] CAML
 - [ ] CH
 - [ ] Cobra